 3 Ways to Curb the Sugar Bug

-#1: Your children and teens need to see that a healthy diet is important to you and that you are willing to lead by example.
-Start early teaching your kids about foods that build the brain and foods that impair brain function.
-Begin with sugar—eliminate it as much as possible and substitute with healthy veggies, almonds, or raisins.
+#1: Your children and teens need to see that a healthy diet is important in your family and that parents are willing to lead by example.
+Start early by teaching your kids about foods that build the brain and foods that impair brain function.
+Begin with sugar—eliminate it as much as possible and substitute with healthy veggies, almonds, fruits, etc.

 #2: Take these 14 ideas and share them with your children and teens.
 Together, come up with a plan of how you can get rid of the excess sugar in your diet.
 Instead of drinking sodas every day, decide you will only drink ONE soda per week.
 Eliminate candy bars and sugary snacks in favor of healthy snacks such as cheese or nuts.

 #3: Read my other blogs about healthy snacks, bananas, cucumbers, eggs, water, healthy fats, honey, veggies and substitute these foods when your children want something sweet.
 Get your children involved in my “Healthy Smart Kids in the Kitchen” series.
 All of the recipes are delicious, fun for kids to make, and are healthy.

-As you rid your kids’ diets and your diets of sugar, you will see how everyone’s thinking and ability to learn will increase.
+As you rid your diets of sugar, you will see how everyone’s thinking and ability to learn will increase.
 You will also see a difference in everyone’s moods, emotions, energy, and outlook on life.

 How do you curb sugar intake in your house?
-Any great ideas that work?
 Please comment in the section below.

 Want to remember this post?
 Post, “14 Negative Effects of Sugar on Kids and How to Avoid It,” to your favorite Pinterest Board!